InTec-PCPS/hd-fm-for-moOde-audio/README.md

 Personal project only!
+Anyone who stumbles upon this is welcome to take it, use it, make it better.
+No support, warranty, or any other crap is provided.

 ![Project Logo](images/radio-hd.jpg "moOdeHD")

 # HD-Radio and FM Radio for moOde audio

 A Frankenstein's monster to add over-the-air US FM and multicast FM (HD) stations to moOde audio's Radio list using an RTL-SDR dongle.
+There's no scanning or auto-adding of stations to moOde.

 Works with moOde 10.

 - For HD-Radio, it uses nrsc5 by theori-io (https://github.com/theori-io/nrsc5) to decode signals from an RTL-SDR dongle attached to the Raspberry Pi.
-Artist/Title are scraped from the nrsc5 stderr and sent to Icecast as metadata.
+Artist/Title are scraped from the nrsc5 stderr and sent to Icecast2 as metadata.
 - For standard FM radio, it uses rtl-sdr tools with RDS info picked up by redsea by windytan (https://github.com/windytan/redsea).
-- The signals are re-encoded by ffmpeg/libmp3lame and sent to Icecast.
+- The audio is re-encoded by ffmpeg/libmp3lame and sent along with any station/artist/song info to Icecast.
 - Icecast sets up a local stream that is interpreted by moOde audio as a webradio station.

 Adding stations to moOdeaudio uses a URI that tunes the frequency and multicast channel: